 For instance, a negotiating team should have a general idea of that other country's economic situation, e.g. its population, gross national product (GNP), important industries and its relations with other countries.
+The team should also be aware of the current trend of trade relations (exports and imports) with the other country, of applicable Free Trade Agreements or Bilateral Investment Treaties, and current capital inflow in the form of Foreign Direct Investment (FDI), Foreign Portfolio Investment (FPI) and External Commercial Borrowing (ECB).
 It should also be aware of local customs and sensitive issues, for example, regarding food, alcohol, religious beliefs and behaviors that may be considered offensive.
-Consultation with its embassy in the other country may be helpful in this regard.
+Consultation with its embassy in the other country may be helpful.